mobi-nex/docs.mobinex.io/docs/swapmeet/quick-start.md

 ## Supply Devices

 Join the created *network* as a *Supplier*.
 The network is identified by the hostname or IP address of the *MarketMaker*.
-Click the checkbox for `Encrypt device communication` to start the Supplier in `secure` mode and enable encryption for all supplied devices:
+Click the checkbox for `Encrypt all device connections` to start the Supplier in `secure` mode and enable encryption for all supplied devices:

 ![Supplier Join](./img/supplier-join.gif)

-Once the *Supplier* is connected to the network, click on the `Supplier` tab and navigate to the `Available System Devices` section.
+Once the *Supplier* is connected to the network, click on the `Supplier` tab and navigate to the `Devices available to supply` section.
 It will list all the devices connected to the system.
 Supply devices individually by clicking on the `Supply` button next to the device or supply all devices by clicking on the `Supply All` button: